 Issued 21 May, 2018

-On a daily basis staff from outside our immediate policing area are being directed into Torquay to provide additional resilience and conduct foot patrol within the town centre to tackle drug related offending and anti social behaviour.
+On a daily basis staff from your local policing team are being directed into Torquay town centre to conduct foot patrol with the aim of disrupting drug related offending and anti social behaviour.

 During December the neighbourhood team have been focused on both visible and plan clothed foot patrols within the town centre tackling anti-social behaviour, drug dealing and shoplifting.
 In addition to this a number of positive drug warrants have taken place at addresses in Torquay.

 Update: 25 July 2019 - 27th July 2019 - updates

 3 warrants were carries out in the Town during the week beginning 22nd April 2019, carried out by the Torquay Neighbourhood Team and A Section Response.
 Controlled substances were recovered and those found in possession of them will be dealt with.
 The Neighbourhood team are still progressing enquiries into 3 large scale Cannabis growing set ups that were found in dwellings that were searched in March and early April 2019.